Rexmxxrayder/Adam-s-Notebook-ASP.NET-API/README.md

-Don't forget app.settings.json is not in the repo.
+Don't forget appsettings.json and appsettings.Development.json are not in the repo.